Police Quest, police officer turned game designer

 Mark Seibert worked together with Jan Hammer, who composed the soundtrack for the Miami Vice TV show, to create the game’s soundtrack

-Though Bonds would reappear in 1992 with the SCI1 remake of the original Police Quest, the remake series never became commercially successful and a remake of the second title never materialized.
+Police Quest III not only marked the end of Walls’ time at Sierra but also the end of protagonist Sonny Bonds.
+Though Bonds would make reappearance in 1992 with the SCI1 remake of the original Police Quest.
+The remake series never became commercially successful and a remake of the second title never materialized.

 A remake of Police Quest in Pursuit of the Death Angel was completed using the same SCI1 as Police Quest 3 and published in the summer of 1992.
 The title was completely rewritten by the writers in Sierra’s Product Development department.